FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

-A Python-based local (GPU/CPU) instance Whisper AI transcriber bot for Telegram.
+A local Whisper AI transcriber bot for Telegram, utilizing GPU or CPU for processing.
+Written for Python 3.10+.

 ## About